Tan Cheng Hoe: Kedah

-Malaysia National Football Team
+Malaysia national team

-Tan Cheng Hoe began his 2nd spell with Malaysia in April 2017 as he took up the position of assistant manager under Nelo Vingada.
-Tan Cheng Hoe was then made manager at Malaysia after Vingada stepped down following a string of poor results.
+Tan began his 2nd spell with Malaysia in April 2017 as he took up the position of assistant manager under Nelo Vingada.
+Tan was then made the head coach of Malaysia after Vingada stepped down following a string of poor results.

 In the preparation for the 2018 AFF Championship, Tan had mentioned through an article published by the FOX Sports Asia that Malaysia are underdogs team and hope their country fans will not put their hope too much despite being drawn into a favourable Group A consisting of Vietnam, Myanmar, Cambodia and Laos, adding the favourites in the group would be Vietnam and hope their players will not feel too much pressure as there had been a lot of expectations from the fans.
 Surprisingly, he managed to lead Malaysia into the final after eliminating the tournament defending title as well five times champions of Thailand in the semi-finals.

 This was continued in the finals first leg when the Malaysian team under his led also managed to hold the tournament favourites of Vietnam 2–2 at home in their second meet in the tournament despite the latter had already scoring two goals in the first half.
 However, in the second leg in Hanoi, his team failed to repeat the same success when the favourites scored a goal in the early first half of 6th minute and began tightening their defence, resulting in a 2–3 aggregate until the end of the match as a result of which Malaysia became the runners-up for the third time.